-- 5.11.1 Data subjects exercising their rights must put their request in writing and send it to the school at Ladysmith Junior School, Pretoria Road, Exeter, Devon, EX1 2PT. email junior.admin@ladysmithfederation.net. - 5.11.2 Data subjects who request a copy of their personal data (known as making a Subject Access Request) may be asked to provide identification to satisfy the school of their identity, particularly where the data subject is no longer a pupil, employee or governor at the school.
-These requests shall be responded to within 1 month, upon receipt of receiving the request in writing and appropriate identification (where requested). - 5.11.3 Pupil information requests - 5.11.4 Pupils can request access to their own personal data when they are over the age of 12 and have sufficient maturity to understand their rights; know what it means to make such a request and can interpret the information they receive. - 5.11.5 Where the child attends a maintained school, a parent can request a copy of their child's educational record.
+- 5.11.1 Data subjects exercising their rights are recommended to put their request in writing and send it to the school at lcarter@ladysmithfederation.net or Ladysmith Junior School, Pretoria Road, Exeter, EX1 2PT.
+Data subjects can also exercise their rights verbally.
+In such cases, the school will promptly write to the data subject outlining the verbal discussion/request and will ask the data subject to confirm this is accurate. - 5.11.2 Data subjects who request a copy of their personal data (known as making a Subject Access Request) may be asked to provide identification to satisfy the school of their identity, particularly where the data subject is no longer a pupil, employee or governor at the school.
+These requests shall be responded to within 1 month, upon receipt of receiving a valid request and appropriate identification (where requested). - 5.11.3 Pupil information requests - 5.11.4 Pupils can request access to their own personal data when they have sufficient maturity to understand their rights; know what it means to make such a request and can interpret the information they receive.
+The Information Commissioner's Office and the Department for Education guidance, suggests that children aged 13 years and above, may have sufficient maturity in these situations, however it is for the school to decide this on a case by case basis.

+- 5.11.5 Parents/carers can make a request for their child's information when their child is 12 years and under or if they have consent from their child to access their information. - 5.11.6 Where the child attends a maintained school, a parent can request a copy of their child's educational record.
 The parent/carer does not need consent from the child to access this information.
 This type of request is governed by the Education (Pupil Information) (England) Regulations 2005.
-These requests shall be responded to within 15 school days - 5.11.6 When responding to Subject Access Requests or pupil information requests, the school shall redact the information the data subject or parent/carer is not entitled to receive, in accordance with the exemptions set out in the Data Protection Act 2018. - 5.11.7 The school shall consult with the Data Protection Officer upon receipt of a Subject Access Request or pupil information request, and again prior to making disclosures in response to these requests.
+These requests shall be responded to within 15 school days. - 5.11.7 When responding to Subject Access Requests or pupil information requests, the school shall redact the information the data subject or parent/carer is not entitled to receive, in accordance with the exemptions set out in the Data Protection Act 2018. - 5.11.8 The school shall consult with the Data Protection Officer upon receipt of a Subject Access Request or pupil information request, and again prior to making disclosures in response to these requests.